cvc5/artifact-cav25-lean/README.md

 - `brief`: substantial verification (500 samples per category)
 - `full`: complete benchmark set (5000 baseline, 24817 SMT-LIB)

 **Note:** The `verit+sledgehammer` configuration is excluded by default due to high memory and runtime requirements.
-You can run it separately by invoking `verit+sledgehammer.sh` with appropriate arguments.
+You can run it separately by invoking `run_all_benchmarks.sh` with `--enable-sledgehammer` argument.
 It requires:
 - 16 GB memory per job
 - Single-threaded mode
 - Extended timeouts (up to 20 minutes per benchmark)